FarmDyn/documentation/docs/template/other_type_of_buildings.md

 ```

 The manure silos are linked to the manure storage needs, which are
-described in chapter Manure.
+described in chapter [Manure](manure.md)Manure.
 A similar inventory equation as for manure
 silos is implemented for the other buildings:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /buildingInv_\(.*?nCur/ /;/)